slingr-stack/slingr-docs/content/en/dev-reference/user-interface/flex-views/flex-record-views.md

 The type specifies the purpose of the flex record view.
 The available options are:

+#### Read only

-- **`Read only`**: In this scenario, the view won't include editable fields (they will be restricted to read-only).
+In this scenario, the view won't include editable fields (they will be restricted to read-only).
 Nonetheless, this type of record view is the only one that supports executing actions on the record (actions like edit or create views cannot be executed).

 Consequently, when this feature is enabled, the "Main menu" option becomes accessible, offering these choices:
   - **`All`**: All action views available in the entity will be presented in the context menu.
   - **`Some`**: A personalized selection of actions will be available.
 A new selector, "Available actions," will emerge.
 This selector can be used to pick the actions that will be listed (you choose the action views here).
   - **`Custom menu`**: Developers can customize how actions are displayed using this option.
 Actions can be organized into groups.
 At the root level, groups will be showcased as dropdown buttons, while nested groups will form nested dropdowns.
 Several options are available to configure button behavior during runtime: